mwanji/humpty/README.md

 #### Custom Resolvers

 Implement the `Resolver` interface.
-For the resolver to be picked up by a `ServiceLoader`, add a file called co.mewf.humpty.Resolver to META-INF/services, containing one fully-qualified class name per line.
+For the resolver to be picked up by a `ServiceLoader`, add a file called co.mewf.humpty.resolvers.Resolver to META-INF/services, containing one fully-qualified class name per line.

 ## Licensing